Government Affairs Manager

-Small Business Majority was founded and is run by small business owners to ensure America’s entrepreneurs are a key part of a thriving and inclusive economy.
-We actively engage small business owners and policymakers in support of commonsense public policy solutions, and deliver information and resources to entrepreneurs that promote small business growth and drive a sustainable, job-creating economy.
-We regularly engage our network of more than 58,000 small business owners and 1,000 business organizations from our nine offices in seven states and Washington, D.C.
-Our extensive scientific polling, focus groups and economic research help us educate and inform policymakers, the media and other stakeholders about key issues impacting small businesses and freelancers, including access to capital, healthcare, retirement, taxes, paid leave and other workforce issues.
+Small Business Majority was founded and is run by small business owners to ensure America’s entrepreneurs are an essential part of a thriving and inclusive economy.
+We actively connect small business owners and independent entrepreneurs with policymakers in support of commonsense public policy solutions, and deliver information and resources to entrepreneurs to promote inclusive small business growth and drive a sustainable, job-creating economy.
+We regularly engage our network of more than 58,000 small business owners and 1,000 business organizations from our Washington, D.C. and five regional offices.
+Our extensive scientific polling, focus groups and economic research help us educate and inform policymakers, the media and other stakeholders about key issues impacting small businesses and freelancers, including access to capital, healthcare, retirement, taxes, paid leave and other workforce issues. (www.smallbusinessmajority.org)

-The Policy & Outreach Manager position consists of two main roles:
+The Government Affairs Manager position consists of two main roles:

-- Managing Small Business Majority’s federal policy & government affairs efforts: Working in collaboration with the organization’s Executive Team, this position manages implementation of the organization’s overall federal policy goals, and oversees national issue campaigns.
-The Manager is responsible for building and managing relationships on Capitol Hill and with federal government entities, national business and advocacy groups to further Small Business Majority’s mission.
+- Manage Small Business Majority’s federal policy & advocacy efforts: Working in collaboration with Small Business Majority’s senior management, communications and engagement teams, the Government Affairs Manager manages implementation of the organization’s federal policy goals, and oversees federal advocacy campaigns.
+The Manager is responsible for building and managing relationships on Capitol Hill, with federal government entities, and with national business and issue advocacy groups to further Small Business Majority’smission.

-1. Managing Small Business Majority’s federal policy & government affairs efforts:
+1. Manage Small Business Majority’s federal policy & advocacy efforts:

 Federal Government Relations